 I grew up believing this abandoned structure on an island in the Hudson River was the home of the Wicked Witch of the West and her flying monkeys in the classic film “The Wizard of Oz“.
 Learning it wasn’t didn’t ruin my 4th of July.
 And neither did the grey skies and persistent drizzle that accompanied my tour of Bannerman Island.

-Weekend boat tours depart from Beacon, New York, and kayak expeditions leave from several locations.
-Our holiday excursion included a bbq prepared by Loughran’s Irish Pub, folk music by DaProf N Starr, and a self-guided tour.
-Proceeds support a variety of projects on the island, including the continuing stabilization of the structures, restoration of the gardens, and trail repairs.
+Weekend boat tours depart from Beacon, New York.
+My holiday excursion included a bbq prepared by Loughran’s Irish Pub, folk music by DaProf N Starr, and a self-guided tour of the island.
+Tour proceeds support a variety of projects on the island, including the continuing stabilization of the structures, restoration of the gardens, and trail repairs.

-Trust volunteers were available to answer questions about the island’s history as a munitions arsenal.
-The fanciful castle structure was a warehouse, designed by the owner, Francis Bannerman, to resemble a fortress he had seen in Antwerp, Belgium.
+Bannerman Island Trust volunteers answered questions about the island’s history as a munitions warehouse.
+The fanciful castle structure was a warehouse, designed by the owner, Francis Bannerman, to resemble a fortress he saw in Antwerp, Belgium.
 Bannerman was frugal, using surplus materials such as cannonballs, bayonets, and cast-off iron beds as building materials for his family’s residence.
-Others would call this cheap…and dangerous.

 Liked this Hudson Valley post?
 Check out my visit to Franklin Roosevelt’s home in Hyde Park!